darval/multi-llm/README.md

 4. Add tests for new functionality
 5. No `println!` in library code - use internal logging macros

-See [Appendix D: Contributing](docs/DESIGN.md#appendix-d-contributing) for detailed guidelines.
+See [Appendix C: Contributing](docs/DESIGN.md#appendix-c-contributing) for detailed guidelines.

 ## Compatibility